-A decision to impose an Involuntary Withdrawal may be appealed by the student to the Provost/Senior Vice President within five calendar days of the decision.
+A decision to impose an Involuntary Withdrawal may be appealed by the student to the Senior Vice President for Academic Affairs within five calendar days of the decision.
 Appeals should be in writing and include specific reasons for the appeal.
-The Provost/Senior Vice President has five calendar days to review the information presented and inform the student in writing of a final decision.
-The Provost/Senior Vice President may uphold the decision of the Dean of Students, adjust the finding, refer the matter back to the Dean of Students for additional consideration or reverse the decision and reinstate the student.
-The Provost/Senior Vice President's decision is final.
+The Senior Vice President for Academic Affairs has five calendar days to review the information presented and inform the student in writing of a final decision.
+The Senior Vice President for Academic Affairs may uphold the decision of the Dean of Students, adjust the finding, refer the matter back to the Dean of Students for additional consideration or reverse the decision and reinstate the student.
+The Senior Vice President of Academic Affairs's decision is final.